-The Service Revolution has been added to your bookmarks.
+The Service Revolution has been saved

 For manufacturers, services have often been regarded as an onerous obligation and stocking spares a complex and thankless sort of business that gives cost accountants ulcers.
 Yet with unprecedented pressures on product margins and the threat of commoditization, services may the best opportunity for profit and differentiation.